Axway/amplify-central/content/en/docs/Overview/provider_journey.md

 The following steps summarize the provider journey within the Amplify API Management platform.
 Click on the links to learn more about each step.

-1. Create an environment - see [Define an environment](/docs/connect_manage_environ) that represent the dataplane
+1. Create an environment - see [Define an environment](/docs/connect_manage_environ) that represent the data plane
-2. Discover APIs from an existing dataplane
+2. Discover APIs from an existing data plane

     * Manual discovery using the Amplify Central Web UI - see [Add an API Service](/docs/connect_manage_environ/manage_services/add_api_service)
     * Automatic using a CI/CD procedure - see [Integrate with Amplify](/docs/integrate_with_central)